msn5566/ADKFramework/AdkSdlcWorkflow_Design_Document.md

 ```

-1.  **SRS Parser & Configurator**: This initial component is responsible for all user-facing interactions and setup.
-It reads the `srs.txt` file, parses both functional requirements and non-functional requirements (such as Git repository URL, Java version, and Spring Boot version), and prepares the environment for the workflow.
+1.  **AI-Powered Configuration Agent**: This initial component is now driven by a specialized AI agent (`ConfigAgent`).
+It intelligently and flexibly parses the `srs.txt` file, understanding variations in key names (e.g., `Java-Version` vs. `java 21`) to extract all project configurations.
+It validates that all mandatory keys are present, failing gracefully if they are not.

 2.  **AI Agent Workflow Engine**: This is the core of the system, powered by the Google ADK framework.
 It orchestrates a `SequentialAgent` composed of several specialized sub-agents (`RequirementsAgent`, `DependencyAgent`, `CodeGenAgent`, `TestGenAgent`) that work in concert to transform the SRS into a collection of software artifacts (code, dependencies, commit messages).